ravi-ai-learner/learn-ai/LEARNING-JOURNEY.md

-# 🧠 AI Learning Plan – Weekly Breakdown
+# 🧠 Learn AI – Weekly Learning Journey

-This document outlines a simplified weekly plan to complete the AI learning journey using foundational and modern books.
+This document outlines a simplified, book-based plan for learning AI in a structured way over ~1.5 years.

 Each week assumes:
 - ✅ 1 hour of reading
 - ✅ 1 hour of hands-on coding